 Japan’s capital, a mega-metropolis, Tokyo is one of the world’s most incredible cities.
 It’s here that you can soak up everything that is quintessentially Japanese – from the age-old traditions still performed at Shinto shrines, to the ultra-modern neon lights and pop culture of some of the city’s unique districts.
 Areas such as Asakusa are the perfect example of how modern and traditional rub along so well together, with Tokyo’s oldest Buddhist Temple in the literal shadow of the 634 metre Skytree tower!
 Sumo wrestling is arguably the best-known traditional thing about Japan – the rituals involved in its performance are as fascinating to watch as the wrestling itself.
 If you happen to be in the Tokyo at the time of one of the tournaments, get yourself down there for some incredible sumo action!

-All of this and more is covered on our fantastic 17-day Japan Uncovered tour!
+So, what are you waiting for?
+All of this and so much more is covered on our fantastic 17-day Japan Uncovered tour!